dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 70. Climbing Stairs.md

 Thus, $F_{n+1}=Q^{n}[0,0]$.
 This completes the proof of this method.

 The only variation we need to do for our problem is that we need to modify the initial terms to 2 and 1 instead of 1 and 0 in the Fibonacci series.
-Or, another way is to use the same initial QQ matrix and use $result = Q^{n}[0,0]$ to get the final result.
+Or, another way is to use the same initial $Q$ matrix and use $result = Q^{n}[0,0]$ to get the final result.
 This happens because the initial terms we have to use are the 2nd and 3rd terms of the otherwise normal Fibonacci Series.

 ```java
  public class Solution {